WebexCC-SA/LAB-1309/docs/Excercise1.md

       ![Nav](./assets/Excercise4_18_1.png){ width="500" }

-- To test, pose the same question: "What are the support service options?"
+- To test, pose the same question: "What warranty comes with the vehicle?"

 - As the Role Definition dictated answering within 50 words, you will see the answer within that limit.